-Since there are now a large number of domain providers, you will find a general guide below.
-If you have any questions, please contact our support team at email@example.com.
+Since there are now numerous domain providers, you will find a general guide below.
+If you have any questions, please contact our support team via mail or in the Community.

-To enable forwarding, you need to first add your domain to the project from within the Domain Manager and then edit the DNS records for your domain from the domain registrar's customer portal.
+To connect your domain with your website in Sitejet, you need to first add your domain to the project from within the Domain Manager.
+Afterwards, you edit the DNS records for your domain with your provider.
 You can find out whether you can do this from the customer portal of your domain provider if you are not sure if you have access or not.

 1. Add your domain in the Sitejet Domain Manager

-Adding the domain to the project is what lets our servers know which project you intend to display once you point your domain to Sitejet in the next step.
-To add your domain to the website project, inside the Website Project Manager click "More" and select "Domain Manager" from the dropdown menu.
+Adding the domain to the website is what lets our servers know which project you intend to display once you point your domain to Sitejet in the next step.
+To add your domain to the website project, inside the Website Project Manager you can either click on "Register domain" or use the ellipsis icon (...) and select "Manage domains" from the dropdown menu.

-Then click "+ Domain" and enter your domain in the format of "your-domain.com" and hit "[Enter]" on your keyboard.
-There is no need to click "Register" as the domain is already registered with another provider.
+Then click "+ Domain" and enter your domain in the format of "your-domain.com" and click "Search".

-2. Add new DNS entries with your domain registrar
+2. Edit DNS entries with your domain registrar

 Next, you will edit the DNS records for your domain.
 Within the customer portal of your domain provider, there is an area commonly found in the domain management settings, often called "DNS entries".
 Here you should be able to create further DNS entries for the domain and edit existing ones.

-If you are using a contact form on the website, also check to see if an "SPF" DNS record has been set up.
+If you are using a contact form on the website, also check to see if a "spf" DNS record has been set up.
 SPF records ensure that third parties don't use your email address to send spam, for example.
 These entries usually look like this:

 v=spf1 mx -all